$878,830Average Value$333Average Price per Sq Ft58Homes For Sale

 Architectural variety

-Central Park is home to various forms of stunning architecture.
-New traditional and contemporary styles are part of recent developments.
-While Denver squares, craftsman and Georgian homes sitting on park lots are also available, and many homes have Victorian and Tudor era influence.
-“What I love about the residential areas in Central Park is that it’s a very diverse housing stock,” says Amy Cesario, a Denver native and Broker Associate at Compass Colorado with 25 years of experience.
-“There are smaller houses, larger houses, some houses that look like old Victorian and some are the new modern, sleek look, but it was all done by one planned developer.
+Central Park is home to various forms of architecture.
+New traditional and contemporary styles are part of recent developments; others draw inspiration from vintage styles like Craftsman and Tudor Revival.
+“What I love about the residential areas in Central Park is that it’s a very diverse housing stock,” says Amy Cesario, a Denver native and a broker associate at Compass Colorado with 25 years of experience.
+“There are smaller houses, larger houses, some houses that look like old Victorians and some that have the new modern, sleek look, but it was all done by one planned developer.
 I love that they brought in different builders to make this neighborhood feel as unique as some of the inner-city neighborhoods.”
 Most construction occurred around 2006, and residential areas are still in development.
 Prices for single-family homes range from $800,000 to upwards of $1.4 million.
 The average sale price over the last 12 months is $856,847.
 Given how desirable this location is, homes sell within 35 days, compared to the national average of 42 days.

 Many homes in Central Park were developed in the 21st century and have a modern look.